morphy80/timeless_men/README.md

 Another important features that I've noticed searching the internet for sources of inspiration on other similar sites.
 ##### Other small features
 Any website can have endless possibilites to extend.
 Here are some 'minor' ones that I left to consider:
+- Pagination for and easier navigation throughout the products while the database grow larger.
+- Reviews page where a blog-type section gets interactive with the comunity of customers.
+- Detailed page for the warranty of a product.
+- Notification for any product that it is on `Sale` while the page is active.
+- Discounts and bonification as actions for improvement the client fidelity.
+- Privacy policy and legal terms section.

 <div align="right">
     <b><a href="#table-of-contents">↥ Back To Top</a></b>